Husband stitch: Medical perspective

 Similarly, in Cambodia, the practice has been linked to high rates of episiotomy:

 A study in the NIH database found that the continued use of episiotomies in Cambodia was due to many doctors' belief that they would provide women with a 'tighter and prettier vagina' if they gave her an episiotomy.

 Popular culture

-A short story by Carmen Maria Machado, "The Husband Stitch", first published in 2014 by Granta and later published in the collection Her Body and Other Parties, describes a woman undergoing the procedure.
+A short story by Carmen Maria Machado, "The Husband Stitch", first published in 2014 in Granta and later published in the collection Her Body and Other Parties, describes a woman undergoing the procedure.

-In Doom Patrols season 2 2020 premiere, Cliff's father tells him, "When that baby doctor asks if you want the husband stitch, you tell him, 'I'll take two.

-In Colin From Accounts 2022 season 1 episode 4, a patient's male companion asks the protagonist student doctor to "throw another stitch in there, make it like new" and later on a different patient's male companion asks her to "chuck a husband stitch in there".